 Prints are created using HP printers.
 In my 15 years as a digital artist I have seen thousands of prints from a variety of different machines.
 I have also been around long enough to see prints fade and deteriorate with time.
 I did years of research before investing in these printers.
 I use inks guaranteed to last over 200 years and if kept out of direct sunlight, the prints look awesome well after you are looking at this world from the other side.
 I have tried to make the prices as accessible as possible.
 If you have never invested in a work of art before, I would like to do what I can to be your first.

 I print with archival inks guaranteed to last for 200 years or more on high quality fine art paper and canvas.
 In other words, the prints will not only look amazing, they may outlive your human lifespan.

 A 'limited edition' is a piece of art hand signed and numbered by the artist, in the form (eg): 14/100.
 The first number is the number of the print itself.
 The second number is the number of overall prints the artist will print of that image.
 The lower the second number is, the more valuable and collectible the limited editions are.
 A small number of "artist's proofs" may also be produced as well, signed with "AP" or "proof" etc. Each limited edition print will also be accompanied by a certificate of authenticity that details the number of the print in the edition, as well as the signature and original thumbprint of Android in order to avoid any counterfeit prints.

 What tools do you use to create the art with?

-Most of my work is created on Apple computers.
-I use an extra large Wacom tablet and pen.
-The main software is Corel, Painter 12, Photoshop CS5, and Z-brush.
+Most of my work is created first by a sketch and then transferred to the digital realm where I then use an extra large Wacom tablet and pen.
+The main software is Corel, Painter 12, Photoshop, and Z-brush and the Unreal Engine.

 When will my print arrive?